Promoting British Values at Halfway Houses Primary

 The weekly celebration assembly promotes respect and teamwork.
 Housepoint totals, Star and writer of the week certificates and sports team medals and certificates all form part of this.

-Each year our Year 6 children participate in a weekly residential trip to Swanage where they take part in a range of activities that encourage them to live and work together harmoniously.
+Each year our Year 6 children participate in a weekly residential trip where they take part in a range of activities that encourage them to live and work together harmoniously.

 Tolerance of those of Different Faiths and Beliefs